top of page

 By Cam Bestwick

 Formal education privileges the need to prepare students for assessments.
-To be fair, that's not the exclusive focus, but it’s a high enough priority that it engenders most people with ‘bad’ habits around capturing, organising and using knowledge assets (like notes) that mirrors cycles of assessment.
+And while that's usually not the exclusive focus, it is a high enough priority to have engendered most educated people with ‘bad’ habits around capturing, organising and using knowledge assets (like notes).

 Simulations & Challenges